This page contains the setup guide and reference information for the Postgres source connector for CDC and non-CDC workflows.

-These parameters will be added at the end of the JDBC URL that the AirByte will use to connect to your Postgres database.
+These parameters will be added at the end of the JDBC URL that the Connect will use to connect to your Postgres database.

 The connector now supports connectTimeout and defaults to 60 seconds.
 Setting connectTimeout to 0 seconds will set the timeout to the longest time available.

-Note: Do not use the following keys in JDBC URL Params field as they will be overwritten by Airbyte: currentSchema, user, password, ssl, and sslmode.
+Note: Do not use the following keys in JDBC URL Params field as they will be overwritten: currentSchema, user, password, ssl, and sslmode.